Oscar Piastri wins Dutch GP after Lando Norris breaks down in a key moment for F1 title race

 Teammate Charles Leclerc’s race ended when he was hit by Mercedes’ Kimi Antonelli and spun into the same barrier.
 Like Norris, Leclerc ended up watching the race trackside, in his case from atop a sand dune.

-George Russell was fourth for Mercedes following an earlier coming together with Leclerc that was to be investigated after the race.
+George Russell was fourth for Mercedes following an earlier coming together with Leclerc.

 Alex Albon was fifth for Williams and Oliver Bearman a career-best sixth for Haas after benefiting from the chaos ahead and two time penalties for Mercedes’ Kimi Antonelli.
 Lance Stroll took seventh for Aston Martin ahead of teammate Fernando Alonso.